 In November 20X4, the entity commits to a plan to sell the 200 stores in its Southwest region.
 These 200 stores account for approximately 25% of the company's total assets.
-The disposal is expected to occur in 20X5, and the entity recorded a \$3,000 loss on the classification as held for sale.
+The disposal is expected to occur in 20X5.

-The planned disposal of the 200 stores meets the criteria to be classified as an asset held for sale at 31 December 20X4.
-Also, because the 200 stores are a major part of the entity's operations and financial results, the disposal represents a strategic shift and qualifies for presentation as a discontinued operation.
+The planned disposal of the 200 stores meets the criteria to be classified as an asset held-for-sale at 31 December 20X4 and recorded a \$3,000 loss on the classification as held-for-sale as of 31 December 20X4.
+Also, because the disposal of 200 stores represents a strategic shift (e.g., disposal of a major geographical area) that will have a major effect on the entity's operations and financial results, the disposal qualifies for presentation as a discontinued operation.
 The entity presents the discontinued operation in its consolidated statements of income as follows: